-We promote a World-Class Culture through Employee Engagement, Training and Development, Wellness, Work-Life Balance, and Communication initiatives.
+We promote a world-class culture through employee engagement, training and development, wellness, work-life balance, and communication initiatives.
 Human capital management, including the recruitment and retention of a talented, diverse and highly motivated workforce, is an essential component of our strategy for long-term value creation.
-Our active approach to human capital management values and promotes diversity, development, and equal opportunity, among many other factors.
+We value our teammates and focus on driving employee engagement through internal programs, external outreach, and other internal collaborative initiatives.

 Our commitment to maintaining an excellent workplace includes investing in ongoing opportunities for employee development in a diverse and inclusive environment.
-In addition to gender and ethnic diversity and inclusion on our Board, diversity in gender and ethnicity is well-established within our workforce.
-As of December 31, 2022, women make up 58.0% of our global workforce, 19.0% of our workforce is in supervisory or higher positions, and of that 19.0%, 57.0% are female.
-With regard to the Company's top two management tiers, 68% of our executive team and our vice presidents are women and 33.0% of our Board of Directors are women.
-Ethnicity is also strongly represented: 54.0% of our workforce and 22.0% of our Board of Directors are ethnically diverse.
+In addition to gender and ethnic diversity and inclusion on our Board of Directors, diversity in gender and ethnicity is well-established within our workforce.
+As of December 31, 2023, women make up 59.9% of our global workforce, and of the 17.8% of our workforce that is in supervisory or higher positions, 50.8% are female.
+With regard to the Company's top two management tiers, 44.4% of our executive team and our vice presidents are women and 33.3% of our independent Board of Directors are women.
+Ethnicity is also strongly represented: 44.6% of our workforce and 25.0% of our independent Board of Directors are ethnically diverse.

 We believe that a diverse and inclusive workforce, where all perspectives are recognized and respected, positively impacts our performance and strengthens our culture.
-We continuingly strive to promote a workplace in which people of diverse race, ethnicity, veteran status, marital status, socio-economic level, national origin, religious belief, physical ability, sexual orientation, age, class, political ideology, gender identity and expression participate in, contribute to, and benefit equally.
+We continuingly strive to promote a workplace in which people of diverse race, ethnicity, veteran status, marital status, socioeconomic level, national origin, religious belief, physical ability, sexual orientation, age, class, political ideology, gender identity and expression participate in, contribute to, and benefit equally.